 How can I manage my symptoms?

-- Take naps: This can help control your narcolepsy.
-Take several 20 minute naps at the same time every day.
+- Take naps.
+This can help control your narcolepsy.
+Take 20-minute naps at the same times every day.
 One long nap in the afternoon may also help.

-- Stick to a sleep schedule: Go to bed and get up at the same time every day.
+- Keep a sleep schedule.
+Go to bed and get up at the same times every day.

-- Avoid alcohol, caffeine, and tobacco: These can interfere with your sleep and make your symptoms worse.
+- Do not drink alcohol, caffeine, or use tobacco.
+These can interfere with your sleep and make your symptoms worse.

-- Exercise regularly: Regular exercise at least 4 hours before you go to bed can help you stay awake during the day.
-It can also help you sleep better at night.
-Talk to your caregiver about the best exercise plan for you.
+- Exercise regularly at least 4 hours before you go to bed.
+Exercise helps you stay awake during the day and sleep better at night.
+Ask about the best exercise plan for you.

-- You symptoms interfere with your daily activities.
+- Your symptoms interfere with your daily activities.